liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. avenge
 1. make the agency faster and more service focused
 1. front runner
-1. home turf
+1. home turf; 主场
 1. Trump dismissed the other criminal investigations against him
 1. Trump was charged with 34 felony counts of falsification of business records in the first degree
 1. Palm Beach
 1. deliver a torrent of political and legal grievances
-1. I’m buying
+1. I’m buying; 我请客
 1. he's been with us ever since
 1. he was lashing out in an email
-1. I think they've gotten a bad rap
+1. I think they've gotten a bad rap; 他们名声不好
 1. pundit
 1. mass incarceration
 1. merits reporting is an essential aspect of journalism that aims to provide accurate and objective information to the public about significant events or issues